utmapp/utmapp.github.io/_pages/install.md

 include_in_header: true
 ---

+# Non-Jailbroken Devices

-**If you are running iOS 11, 12, 13, or 14.2**: UTM does not require a jailbreak to use, but you must sideload it.
+**If you are running iOS 11, 12, or 13**: UTM does not require a jailbreak to use, but you must sideload it.
 If you are new to sideloading, it is a way to use a developer's certificate to load unapproved apps on a non-jailbroken iOS device.
 There are a few limitations to sideloading:

 * Free developer accounts must re-sign every 7 days
 * Paid developer accounts must re-sign every 1 year

-Note that for iOS 14.2, you need to be running AltStore 1.4.2 or follow the manual install instructions.
-The default install of AltStore at this time is not 1.4.2.

-**If you are running any other version of iOS 14**: UTM requires(\*) a jailbreak to use.
-Follow the manual install instructions. (\* You can also run UTM without a jailbreak by [running it tethered to Xcode][6].
-However, that is not really convenient.)
+**If you are running iOS 14**: UTM only works on non-jailbroken phones if you are on iOS 14.2+ and your device has an Apple A12 chip or newer.
+Otherwise, you need to follow the jailbroken instruction below.

 ## AltStore